 Capital costs have been estimated using a combination of firm quotes (processing equipment, jaw crusher, industrial site) and industry experience.
-Total capital required is estimated to be C\$2.7m which will occur over the initial 3 years of development.
+Total capital required is estimated to be C\$2.7m which will occur over the initial 3 years of development (or two years under an accelerated production regime).
 Table 2 provides a detailed capital cost estimate.